 It is essential for Princeton to keep reaching out to historically disenfranchised communities in this way.
 As the student body expands, the University needs to vigorously escalate recruitment efforts at underserved high schools in underrepresented parts of the country — even those in poor ZIP codes from rich states.
 And it needs to take a chance on districts that haven’t sent students to Princeton before.

-While clicking through The Daily Princetonian Class of 2028 “Frosh Survey” chart that shows the number of matriculating students hailing from each zip code, I noticed that the largest concentrations of students come from New York City, California’s Bay Area, and Princeton itself.
+While clicking through The Daily Princetonian Class of 2028 “Frosh Survey” chart that shows the number of matriculating students hailing from each ZIP code, I noticed that the largest concentrations of students come from New York City, California’s Bay Area, and Princeton itself.

 Although only about 50 percent of the incoming class responded to the survey, and some of these disparities can be attributed to population density, the level of geographic diversity on this map seems woefully inadequate.
 Large swaths of the middle of the country are blank.
-According to this chart, my home zip code sent no students to Princeton, along with most of the rural middle and western half of Pennsylvania.
+According to this chart, my home ZIP code sent no students to Princeton, along with most of the rural middle and western half of Pennsylvania.

 These discrepancies reveal that Princeton has a long way to go to ensure that the geographic diversity of incoming classes reflects the demographics of the United States as a whole.
-But they only present part of the picture — a state or region could be adequately represented in the new class, yet that representation might be concentrated in the wealthiest zip codes.
+But they only present part of the picture — a state or region could be adequately represented in the new class, yet that representation might be concentrated in the wealthiest ZIP codes.

 Take New York state.
 Twelve of the state’s 15 most affluent zip codes are located in Manhattan, an area that sent at least 20 students to Princeton this year — a number that is almost certainly an undercount because the Frosh survey accounts for just above 50 percent of the class.
-On the other hand, the survey turns up no first-years from New York’s two highest poverty zip codes, and either one or none from most of the state’s other low-income zip codes.
+On the other hand, the survey turns up no first-years from New York’s two highest poverty ZIP codes, and either one or none from most of the state’s other low-income ZIP codes.

 While a sizable chunk of New York state’s population dwells in Manhattan, their representation in Princeton’s Class of 2028 is still vastly disproportionate, and Manhattan's population is disproportionately wealthy.
-Recruiting low-income students from cities is incredibly important, but the fact that more rural areas are often poorer than cities and their suburbs means that increasing geographic diversity can also create a less socioeconomically homogenous class.
+Recruiting low-income students from cities is incredibly important, but the fact that more rural areas are often poorer than cities and their suburbs means that increasing geographic diversity can also create a less socioeconomically homogeneous class.

 Consistent admissions promotion in underrepresented areas might seem ineffectual or unproductive.
 It requires expending many hours to connect with probably not that many prospective students.
 But as an institution that’s expressed a commitment to diversity in its myriad forms, Princeton has a responsibility to convert that principle into tangible initiatives.
 And there is much that they can do.